 The WWE Universe might remember the Funks for their tenure in the mid-1980s, including a tag team appearance at WrestleMania 2.
 But the brothers were also wildly popular in tandem action when they competed in Japan and certainly enjoyed a great amount of individual success as well.

 Dory Jr. began competing in 1963, and his road led him to win his first NWA World Championship in 1969, holding that honor for more than four years.
 In the days of wrestling territories, Dory Funk passed through many of them, garnering titles in Florida, the Carolinas, Georgia and the Central States region, in addition to right in his backyard of Amarillo.

-Younger brother Terry debuted in 1965, and ten years later would capture the NWA World Championship, thus making the Funks the only brothers to have held that prestigious honor.
+Younger brother Terry debuted in 1965 captured the NWA World Championship 10 years later, thus making the Funks the only brothers to have held that prestigious honor.
 When he wasn't teaming with Dory Jr., Terry also competed in singles matches across the country, continuing to make a name for himself globally.

 So no matter what individual or collective roads were traveled through the years by Dory Funk Jr. and Terry Funk, both men have deservedly stamped their brand into the WWE Hall of Fame.